anotherhadi/nixy/README.md

 </div>
 <br>

-**Nixy simplifies and unifies** the Hyprland ecosystem with a modular, minimalist & easily customizable setup.
+**Nixy simplifies and unifies** the Hyprland ecosystem with a minimalist, modular & easily customizable setup, heavily focused on TUIs.
 It provides a structured way to manage your system configuration and dotfiles with minimal effort.
 It includes _home-manager_, _secrets_, and _custom theming_ all in one place.

 **Features:**